bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab4/README.md

 There are few approaches which can be done in PAN Firewall when peering CSR to BGP.
 These approaches doesn't fix forcing on-prem traffic via PAN but it will allow PAN to learn CSR routes.

-> Both of following changes to PAN are not available as import xml.
-Next lab will provide final xml which can imported to make end to end scenario.
+> Both of following changes to PAN are also available as an import vai xml.
+Follow steps above to import approach 1 or 2 to test out scenario

 ##### Approach 1 - PAN Does not advertise CSR routes to peers

 It is possible to use Export Policy on PAN BGP to not re-advertise routes learned from azure-csr and only advertise 0.0 route as following.

 Login to <https://public-ip-of-vm-series-fw> and login to PAN Web UI Management

+###### Import Option (approach 1)

+[Use this file - lab 4 approach 1](assets/running-config-Lab4-Approach1.xml) and import configuration following steps on top of the lab.

+###### UI Option (approach 1)

+Manual Steps:

 Navigate to Virtual Router -> Default -> BGP -> Export